IgniteUI/igniteui-docfx/en/components/pivotGrid/pivot-grid.md

 ---
 title: Angular Pivot Grid & Table – Ignite UI for Angular
 _description: Create fast, responsive Angular pivot grids and tables with Ignite UI for Angular.
 Perform complex analysis and apply data sorting, grouping, or filtering.
-_keywords: angular pivot grid, angular pivot grid component, angular pivot table, angular pivot table component, angular material pivot table, angular ui components, ignite ui for angular
+_keywords: angular pivot grid, angular pivot grid component, angular pivot table, angular pivot table component, angular pivot data table, angular material pivot table, angular ui components, ignite ui for angular
 ---

 # Angular Pivot Grid Component Overview

-Pivot Grids are used for summing up and representing voluminous multidimensional data in a cross-tabular format.
-The data summary can be easily and quickly sorted, grouped, or filtered.
-Such data can include sums, averages, and other statistics.
-End-users are enabled to modify the pivot table layout through drag-and-drop operations, according to their needs.
+Ignite UI for Angular Pivot Grid is a UI component representing a table of grouped values and aggregates that lets you organize and summarize data in a tabular form.
+It is a data summarization tool that is used to reorganize and summarize selected columns and rows of data coming from a spreadsheet or database table to obtain a desired report.

 ## What is Angular Pivot Grid?